KShivendu/smoldb/README.md

 # smoldb

 A smol distributed database implemented from scratch.
 It is heavily inspired by [Qdrant](https://github.com/qdrant/qdrant)'s design.
-It's mainly built with the goal of learning.

 ### Usage: